How to Make Tomato Sauce in an Instant Pot or Slow Cooker

 Instructions

-• Once all of your tomatoes are in the Instant Pot (or stock pot), leave on the saute setting, uncovered, for about 15 minutes, stirring occasionally.
-This will give you a quick first cook of the tomatoes to get them softened down and begin to release the liquid.
+• Once all your tomatoes are in the Instant Pot, leave on the saute setting, uncovered, for about 15 minutes and stir occasionally.
+This will give you a quick first cook of the tomatoes.

 • After the initial slow cook, puree your softened tomatoes.
-You can use an immersion blender right into your instant pot or slow cooker.
-If you don't have an immersion blender, transfer the sauce to a regular blender in batches, then return the sauce to your Instant Pot or Slow Cooker.
-If you don't want any seeds or skin in your sauce, you can also run it through a food mill; that said, if you've used mostly paste tomatoes the seeds and skin will blend right in nicely.
+You can use an immersion blender.
+If you don't have an immersion blender, transfer the sauce to a regular blender in batches, then return the sauce to your Instant Pot.

-• Once you reach the desired thickness, you can use your tomato sauce right away or you can store it.
+Once you reach the desired thickness, you can use your tomato sauce right away, or you can store it.
 This sauce stores well in the fridge for about a week, in the freezer for up to 6 months, or in canning jars for up to a year.
-If freezing, be sure to allow space at the top of your container for expansion when frozen.
-Follow appropriate tomato sauce canning instructions to can in a hot water bath (see note above).

 Leave a Reply